netket/netket/docs/docs/drivers.md

   The first argument is the step number, the second argument is the dictionary holding data that will be logged, and it can be modified by the callback, and the third is the driver itself, which can be used to access the current state or any other quantity.
   The output of the callback must be a boolean, which signals whever to continue the optimisation or not.
 When any one of the callbacks return {code}`False`, the optimisation will be stopped.
-  Netket comes with a few built-in callbacks, listed [in the API](netket_callbacks_api)`, but you can also implement your own.
+  NetKet comes with a few built-in callbacks, listed [in the API docs](netket_callbacks_api)`, but you can also implement your own.

 - {code}`step_size`: Data will be logged and callbacks will be called every {code}`step_size` optimisation steps.
 Useful if your callbacks have a high computational cost.
 If unspecified, logs at every step.